pikachu28/pikachu28/README.md

 ### Hi there 👋, My name is Anjali
 #### I am a sophomore at Indira Gandhi Delhi Technical University for Women
-![I am a sophomore at Indira Gandhi Delhi Technical University for Women]

 I am an enthusiast learner , always looking forward for opportunities that will not only enhance my skills but also help me realize my passion deeper